-Semor Lecturer in Social Work
+Type Job Title here

-Job Title: Senior Lecturer in Social Work
+Job Title: Lecturer in Social Work

 Reference No:

 Reports to: Sarah Beck

 Responsible For:

-Grade: Grade F
+Grade: Grade E

 Working Hours: 37 hours per week for nominal purposes (pro rata for part time staff)

 Faculty/Service: Faculty of Education and Society

 Location: St Peter's Campus, Sunderland

 Main Purpose of Role: You will teach within the Social Work/Applied Studies curriculum area across the range of provision including undergraduate, postgraduate and CPD programmes and contribute to the wider curricula and research developments across the provision.
 You will also be engaged in supporting and developing the already strong teaching and research culture across the wider Social Sciences team and within the Faculty of Education and Society.

-Key Responsibilities and Accountabilities: Faculty Specific: Contribute to the promotion of teaching and outreach activities across the School Contribute to the team and school research profile and to the development of the established research culture within the field Undertake pastoral and academic support of students Develop, design, lead and deliver modules at undergraduate and postgraduate level Undertake research supervision at undergraduate and postgraduate level Contribute to the growing portfolio of external engagement Lead modules and programmes within the Applied Studies area and School
+Key Responsibilities and Accountabilities: Faculty Specific: Contribute to the promotion of teaching and outreach activities across the School

+- Contribute to the team and school research profile and to the development of the established research culture within the field - Undertake pastoral and academic support of students - Contribute to the development, design, leadership and delivery of modules at undergraduate and postgraduate level - Undertake research supervision at undergraduate and postgraduate level - Contribute to the growing portfolio of external engagement - Lead modules within the Applied Studies area and School - Undertake other tasks as required by the Head of School